alex-vukov/module-federation-import-remote/README.md

 3. Load the remotely exposed module in the host application using **importRemote()** and use it:
 ```
-  import { importRemote } from "react-module-federation-import-remote";
+  import { importRemote } from "module-federation-import-remote";

   // If it's a regular js module:
   importRemote({ url: "http://localhost:3001", scope: 'Foo', module: 'Bar' }).then(({/* list of Bar exports */}) => {